KireinaHoro/research-plan/main.typ

-The basic smart @nic prototype described in @work-pkgs-base-system, together with one real system implementation in @real-systems, should warrant one paper in a systems top conference (e.g.  ASPLOS, SOSP, OSDI, etc.).
+The basic smart @nic prototype described in @work-pkgs-base-system, together with one real system implementation in @real-systems, should warrant one paper in systems top conferences like ASPLOS.
 Virtualization and multi-tenancy support is complicated enough for a separate publication in similar venues.

-Telemetry and instrumentation work from @telemetry can result in a good paper in conferences like SIGMETRICS; coupled with network-level characterization we might get into NSDI.
+Telemetry and instrumentation work from @telemetry coupled with network-level characterization can result in a good paper in conferences like NSDI.

-Specifying (@specification) and verifying (@correctness-proof) all system components can lead to a paper in security conferences like S&P.  We might have to develop new specification and verification methods, which would result in a paper in conferences on formal methods like FM.
+Specifying (@specification) and verifying (@correctness-proof) all system components can lead to a paper in formal methods conferences like FM.
+We might have to develop new specification and verification methods, which would result in a second paper there.

 == Time Schedule #lim[ca #half page]